What To Do When You Don’t Feel Like Eating During Pregnancy?

 If you have always associated pregnancy with cravings and loads of cream and cheese, you might be in for a shock when you get pregnant.
 The general image of a pregnant woman portrayed on the big and small screens is of someone who is allowed to “eat for two people” and who wants to eat all the time.
-A steady weight gain in a pregnant woman is a cause for celebration.
-However, the reality is not always that rosy, thanks to the loss of appetite and nausea a good many pregnant women go through.
-What to do when you don’t feel like eating during pregnancy?
+A steady weight gain in a pregnant woman is cause for celebration.
+However, the reality is not always that rosy, thanks to the loss of appetite and nausea many pregnant women go through.
+What should you do when you don’t feel like eating during pregnancy?

 In This Article